w3f/polkadot-spec/docs/chap-runtime-api.md

 - None

 **Return**
-- A datastructure of the following format:
+- A data structure of the following format:

   ###### Table -tab-num- Details of the version that the data type returns from the Runtime function. {#tabl-rt-core-version}